Vaccines are powerful and effective tools for preventing and slowing the spread of disease.

 While SARS-CoV-2 does not mutate as rapidly as HIV, multiple new strains have emerged, including the Delta and Omicron variants.
 Immunological memory for SARS-CoV-2 also seems to vary widely among individuals.

-The Centers for Disease Control and Prevention (CDC) recommend that individuals get a COVID-19 vaccine primary series and booster as soon as they are eligible.
-Three vaccines are authorized or approved in the U.S., including the Pfizer-BioNTech, Moderna, and Johnson & Johnson's Janssen vaccines.
+The Centers for Disease Control and Prevention (CDC) recommend that individuals get a COVID-19 vaccine primary series and boosters as soon as they are eligible.
+Four vaccines are authorized or approved in the U.S., including the Pfizer-BioNTech, Moderna, Johnson & Johnson's Janssen, and Novavax vaccines.